apache/doris/docs/en/extending-doris/contribute_udf.md

 ## Source code

-The placement path should be under `custom_udf/src/my_udf`.
-Here with udf_samples, first create a new folder under the `custom_udf/src/` path and store the original code.
+Create a folder to store UDF functions under `custom_udf/src/`, and store the source code and CMAKE files here.
+The source code to be contributed should include: `.h`, `.cpp`, `CMakeFile.txt`.
+Taking udf_samples as an example here, first create a new folder under the `custom_udf/src/` path and store the source code.

 ```